ISUgenomics/SequelQC/README.md

 This should bring up the help menu.

 _SequelQC_ has two required arguments, `-u` and `-c`.
-The argument `-u` requires a file listing all the locations of the s`u`bread bam files and `-c` requires a file listing the location of all s`c`raps bam file.
+The argument `-u` requires a file listing all the locations of the s`u`bread BAM files and `-c` requires a file listing the location of all s`c`raps BAM files.
 In each case the format is simply one filename per line.
 Note that _SequelQC_ requires scraps files to run so don't throw them away!

 The easy way to generate these files is using the find command: